 Lowers Cholesterol Levels and Blood Pressure

 Ayurvedic medicines and diets have excellent benefits for the cardiovascular health.
-They lower the blood pressure and cholesterol.
+They lower blood pressure and cholesterol.
 They also help with unclogging the arteries and prevent them from clogging again.
 This helps with preventing cardiovascular infections and heart attacks.
 Ayurvedic medicines can also prevent strokes.

 Ayurveda Helps with Anxiety and Stress